Zendaya: 2022–present: Established actress

-Having previously collaborated with Labrinth on "All for Us" for Euphorias first season, Zendaya co-wrote two songs for the second season in 2022: "I'm Tired" and "Elliot's Song", also providing vocals on the former.
-For her performance in the second season, she earned four Emmy nominations at the 74th Primetime Emmy Awards.
-She became the youngest two-time nominee in Emmy history for Outstanding Lead Actress in a Drama Series, and her nomination as an executive producer for Outstanding Drama Series made her the youngest woman ever recognized in the category.
+Zendaya started 2022 with the release of Euphoria's second season.
+Having previously collaborated with Labrinth on the single "All for Us" for the first season, she co-wrote two more songs, "I'm Tired" and "Elliot's Song", also singing on "I'm Tired".
+For her acting performance in the second season, she earned four Emmy nominations at the 74th Primetime Emmy Awards.
+She became the youngest person in Emmy history to be nominated twice for Outstanding Lead Actress in a Drama Series, and her nomination as an executive producer for Outstanding Drama Series made her the youngest woman ever nominated in the category.
 By winning the lead actress award, she also became the youngest person to win two Emmys.
+Zendaya next appeared in Elvis Mitchell's documentary Is That Black Enough for You?!?
+(2022).

-In 2023, she won the Golden Globe Award for Best Actress – Television Series Drama at the 80th Golden Globe Awards and received a Screen Actors Guild Award nomination for her performance in Euphoria.
-In 2022, Zendaya appeared in Elvis Mitchell's documentary Is That Black Enough for You?!?.
+At the 80th Golden Globe Awards in January 2023, Zendaya won the Golden Globe Award for Best Actress – Television Series Drama for her performance in Euphoria, and received a Screen Actors Guild Award nomination the next month.
+During the second weekend of Coachella in April 2023, she joined Labrinth for a surprise performance of "All for Us" and "I'm Tired", which was her first live performance in eight years.
+She was also featured on "The Feels", the opening track of Labrinth's third studio album Ends & Begins.
+Zendaya next appeared in the documentary Invisible Beauty (2023) which focuses on the life and work of American model and activist Bethann Hardison.